 Once again it’s the bizarre that strikes the reader all these years on.
 Bicknell certainly did his best but his coaching methods seem to have been those that would soon see English teams humiliated by continental opponents, such as the Hungarians.
 In August he announced that pre-season training would consist largely of “laps” and PT, and that “the players probably wouldn’t see a ball for a fortnight or more”.
 Once again the team arrived late because of train problems on the way to Exeter in September, causing the reporter to lament the club’s inability to afford overnight accommodation.
 Spectators at the Gillingham match in November may have had extra time to read the chairman’s tetchy notes, because the ground was enveloped in a fog so thick that nobody in the stand could see either goal, and they could only follow the play “by the shouts of nearer spectators”; the teams changed straight round at half time and it was only after the final whistle that many people, including the reporters, realised that the visitors had scored a late second goal.

 In February the club was fined ten guineas (£10.50) for improperly signing a Scottish forward, Sam Stewart, as an unpaid “permit player” while he was in the forces, unaware that he was actually a professional on Airdrie’s books.
 For the home match against Hereford in March, played on a Thursday, “workmen” were admitted at half price; the continuing Government ban on midweek afternoon sport meant that the earliest kick-off time that would also allow a finish before it got dark was 4.30, meaning that many people could not arrive until half time.
 At Hastings, also in March, the home team scored what was quaintly described as “a disputed goal scored from a position apparently but not officially offside”.
 The reserves also had their share of misfortunes: they travelled to Braintree to play the works team, Crittall’s Athletic, in January with only ten men, but picked up an eleventh man on the way during a comfort break.
-This volunteer was unnamed and apparently never played again.
+This volunteer proved to be an unselected Crittall's player called Lindsell, who hit a late equaliser in a 3-3 draw.
 They might have wished they still had him when they returned to Braintree for the final of the London League Cup in April; 2-1 up with ten minutes to go, they now had only eight fit men and went down 2-5 after extra time.

 Bedford were no match for a powerful Colchester side in this 0-2 defeat at The Eyrie on 22 January 1949.
 Here Sid Coleman, a locally based goalkeeper who made 79 appearances over four seasons, cuts out a high ball from Colchester’s Bob Curry, watched by team mate Maurice Campbell.
 Colchester’s FA Cup exploits the previous season, when they knocked out first division Huddersfield, did much to secure a Football League place just over a year later.